goytoom/eSITB/Readme.md

 1. **We always used the combined texts (posts + comments) for all analyses**
 2. **We only used the moral/nonmoral and all concerns classifier in our analyses.
 Only use the additional examples, if you want to focus on certain texts (e.g., only comments/posts) and certain moral concerns (e.g., binding vs individualizing)**
 3. **Parts of this code were designed to run on a computing cluster/multiple machines in parallel.
 Adapt the respective .job files to run on your system/cluster.
 Otherwise, adapt the code to run on a single machine (potentially *very* slow).**
+4. **We used Reddit data from 1/1/2014-6/1/2021 for the paper's analysis.
+Adding additional data outside this range might change results.**

 ## Instructions (Training Moral Classifiier)
 1. Run `dataset_moral.py` to create the dataset from raw annotation data